 Jack chuckled as he watched his friends with a deep, silent fondness.
 Tooth chatted away happily with Sandy while Bunnymund stood off to the side examining his boomerang again.
 North had lost his interest in the conversation a while ago and was now scolding two fighting elves.

-And since nobody was paying any attention to him, Jack slowly started to make his way over to the toy airplane while whistling nonchalantly.
+Since nobody was paying any attention to him, Jack slowly started to make his way over to the toy airplane while whistling nonchalantly.

 "Oh no, you can't be pulling the wool over these big eyes, young man," North chuckled.
 "Nice try though."